Activating Data Plans on Cellular Devices

 This can be tricky and may require some research or a trip over to our Gear Center, which will help with the mobile hotspots and cellular-embedded routers that we track.

-For every cellular device in our Gear Center, we list the compatible bands in the specifications section.
+For every cellular device in our Gear Center, we list the compatible bands in the Specifications section.

 If your device isn't in our gear center, you'll need to look online, in the user manual, or spec sheet.
 The manufacturer's website will usually have this info, as will specialty retailers.